vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 | ---: | :---- |
 |  sql | ^(.*) |

-Once you add the above properties, we need something to execute the sql and get the results, so we need `executeSql` Processor, You can see here that we have used same property which we have added as SQL seclect Query and same connection string which we have already used in `list databases` and `generate fetchTable`
+Once you add the above properties, we need something to execute the sql and get the results, so we need `executeSql` Processor, You can see here that we have used same property which we have added as SQL select Query and same connection string which we have already used in `list databases` and `generate fetchTable`

 ![executesql](../../resource/nifi/execute_sql.jpg)